wangziqi2013/wangziqi2013.github.io/_posts/2018-06-27-Serializable-Isolation-for-Snapshot-Databases.markdown

 lock, and SSI-IN for itself.
 Care must be taken if owners have committed, in which case if they also have SSI-IN set, the writing transaction cannot help but self-abort.
 On transaction commit, if both SSI-IN and SSI-OUT flags are set, the transaction must abort.

+One particular detail that is worth mentioning is that SSI scheduler requires transactions to retain part of their states even after they commit.
+In the above description, two SSI flags for detecting WAR pairs are checked even after the transaction has committed.
+In addition, the SIREAD lock cannot be relased after transaction commits, because write operation can well be performed after the reader has committed, but yet still results in a dangerous structure.
+Proper garbage collection mechanisms